QuTech-Delft/cQASM-spec/README.md

 The following restrictions and semantics apply to bundles:

+ - Implementations may not depend on the order in which parallel instructions are specified.
  - It is illegal to write to the same classical value more than once within a bundle.
 The resultant will be undefined, and simulators may exit with an error for this.
- - At most one flow control operation (`jmp`-like, `call`, `ret`) may be performed within a bundle.
+ - At most one flow control operation (`jmp`-like, `call`, `ret`) may be performed within a bundle, which is executed after all other instructions complete.
 Execution is undefined otherwise, and simulators may exit with an error for this.
  - At most one stack operation (`push`, `pop`, `call`, `ret`) may be performed within a bundle.
 Execution is undefined otherwise, and simulators may exit with an error for this.
  - At most one `wait` instruction may be performed within a bundle.
  - Any `wait` instruction shall be pushed into the quantum gate queue after any quantum gates specified in the same bundle.